All the Best Ways to Store Vegetables Over Winter

 They also prefer high relative humidity of 85 to 90 percent, and you can use the same techniques mentioned above for storing potatoes to maintain a higher level of humidity to keep your sweet potatoes happy.

-My favorite burlap bags for sweet potato storage: Natural Jute Burlap Sacks
+My favorite burlap bags: Natural Jute Burlap Sacks

 Herbs